 “Yes, I will go with you,” said Thumbelina; and she seated herself on the bird’s back, with her feet on his outstretched wings, and tied her girdle to one of his strongest feathers.

 The swallow rose in the air and flew over forest and over sea—high above the highest mountains, covered with eternal snow.
 Thumbelina would have been frozen in the cold air, but she crept under the bird’s warm feathers, keeping her little head uncovered, so that she might admire the beautiful lands over which they passed.
 At length they reached the warm countries, where the sun shines brightly and the sky seems so much higher above the earth.
-Here on the hedges and by the wayside grew purple, green, and white grapes, lemons and oranges hung from trees in the fields, and the air was fragrant with myrtles and orange blossoms.
+Here on the hedges and by the wayside grew purple, green, and white grapes, lemons and oranges hung from trees in the fields, and the air was filled with myrtles and orange blossoms.
 Beautiful children ran along the country lanes, playing with large gay butterflies; and as the swallow flew farther and farther, every place appeared still more lovely.

 “That will be delightful,” she said, and clapped her little hands for joy.